jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **1) Choose Terms:**

-The terms were chosen by searching online for synonyms for protest.
+The terms were chosen by searching for synonyms of protest.

 **Tweets (000s)**